Inderpreet-D/FoFCModdingTools/README.md

 - instantiate a scene and add it as a child of any nodes
 - register callbacks for signals
 - add new definitions for Backgrounds, Game Modes, Levels, etc.
-- modify any existing globals
+- modify any existing global class values

 ### Packaging Mods